invopop/gobl/regimes/mx/README.md

 Every Supplier and Customer in a Mexican invoice must be associated with a fiscal regime code.
 You'll need to ensure this field's value is requested from customers when they require an invoice.

-In GOBL the `sat-fiscal-regime` identity key is used alongside the value expected by the SAT.
+In GOBL the `mx-cfdi-fiscal-regime` identity key is used alongside the value expected by the SAT.

 ### Example